pcman312/vault-plugin-secrets-jwt/README.md

 # vault-plugin-secrets-jwt
-A Vault secrets engine for generating and validating JWTs.
+A Vault secrets engine for generating and validating arbitrary JWTs.

 ## Usage